 While a valid will takes precedence over state laws, it will not keep your estate out of probate.
-Before a will is enforced, a court must first determine that it is, in fact, the decedent’s final instructions.
+Before a judge enforces a will, the court must first determine that it is, in fact, the decedent’s final instructions.
 The executor has to file the will in court and inform all known beneficiaries that the probate process has begun.
-A notice (or several notices) will be placed in a local paper.
+Then the executor or his/her attorney must place a notice (or several notices) in a local paper.
 This will give creditors and unknown heirs a chance to step forward and stake a claim on your estate.
 A probate can be time-consuming and costly.
 Worse, it is only at the end of this process that your heirs can access the assets you left behind.

 Trusts keep your estate out of probate – and your private affairs beyond the public scrutiny of prying eyes.
 There are different type of estate planning trusts you can use.
 The revocable living trust is the most commonly used trust for estate planning purposes.
 The assets you place in this type of trust go directly to the named beneficiaries without passing probate.
 You can be both grantor and trustee of such a revocable trust.
 It is also referred to as an inter vivos trust.
 You retain control over the assets even if, technically, you no longer own them – the trust does.